ioam/topographica/doc/Team_Members/index.rst

  In an undergraduate project in collaboration with ISEN Brest (France), Célia implemented real-time OpenCV web camera support.

+Tobias Fischer, 2014
+ As part of his MSc project, Tobias implemented a submodel system that allows individual models to be constructed from a recipe, by mixing and matching components according to a simple specification.

 Gautham Ganapathy, May - Dec 2011
  Gautham completed his MSc at the University of Edinburgh, including a project on realistic lateral connectivity in V1.